 In the U.S. specifically, many OEMs and their supply chain partners are also facing long lead times for metal fabrication, due in part to the skilled labor shortage.
 Additionally, there’s a lot of uncertainty surrounding tariffs on imported metal, creating more problems for OEMs.

 All of these factors add up to disappointingly long lead times for the customer, along with inevitable price increases.
-OEMs that have strategically chosen to outsource to a contract assembly partner may not even be aware of everything going on in the market, and that’s okay.
+OEMs that have strategically chosen to outsource to a contract manufacturing partner may not even be aware of everything going on in the market, and that’s okay.
 But, if you haven’t already, now is the time to work with your supply chain partners to lessen the impact of the situation.

 While there is no single action that will fix the electrical component shortage, there are several steps OEMs and their supply chain partners can take to make it less painful: